 In 2014, the Mapleton Police charged a former Mormon Church bishop with sexual abuse of two teenage boys, then members of his congregation.
 He was also subsequently charged with witness intimidation, telling one of his victims what to say if questioned by law enforcement.
 According to AP News, in 2019, authorities convicted a bishop in Utah of sexual abuse of one teenage boy and lewdness with another.

-In recent years, the abuse cases covered by the press are most likely just the tip of the iceberg, especially when considering that sexual abuse has been happening in the Mormon Church for more than seven decades.
-Many more youths and men may have suffered from sexual abuse within the Mormon community than we will ever know.
+In recent years, the Mormon abuse cases covered by the press are most likely just the tip of the iceberg, especially when considering that sexual abuse has been happening in the Mormon Church for more than seven decades.
+Many more youths and men may have suffered from LDS sexual abuse within the community than we will ever know.
 The Mormon Church previously preferred to deal with the issue internally rather than involving law enforcement.

 The Mormon Church is a male-dominated organization.
 As such, it can be particularly difficult for men to come out and accuse a fellow member of the congregation or Church leader of sexual abuse.
 Unfortunately, this means that the perpetrators of such egregious crimes may have the opportunity to commit their terrible offenses for years and even decades without anyone holding them to account.
-If the sexual predator is in a position of power over the victim, they may threaten them with consequences if they tell on them.
+If the sexual predator is in a position of power over the victim, they may threaten them with consequences if they report them.

 In a traditional society such as the Mormon Church, it is frowned upon for men to show weakness and vulnerability.
 With the shame and embarrassment that often goes hand in hand with being a victim of sex abuse, this may stop many men from reporting sexual abuse.